intility/indev/README.md

 ## Acknowledgments

-- The `idpctl` team and all contributors
+- The `indev` team and all contributors
 - The Go and Kubernetes communities for their tools and libraries

 ## Contact